shelling/ladda-sprockets/README.md

     //= require "ladda"

 Note you must declare `//= require spin` first.
 Spin is the dependency of Ladda.

+If you have manual management of search paths of Sprockets::Environment, `Ladda::Sprockets.path` will return the path of javascripts.

 Stylesheets from Ladda can be loaded with